-The excess of the fair value of purchase consideration over the fair value of net tangible and identifiable intangible assets acquired was recorded as goodwill, which is primarily attributed to the assembled workforce and expanded market opportunities, for which there is no basis for U.S. income tax purposes.
-Goodwill amounts are not amortized but are rather tested for impairment at least annually, see Note 12 for this assessment.
-Goodwill is not deductible for tax purposes.
+The excess of the fair value of purchase consideration over the fair value of net tangible and identifiable intangible assets acquired was recorded as goodwill, which is primarily attributed to the assembled workforce and expanded global market opportunities.
+None of the goodwill is expected to be deductible for income tax purposes.
+Goodwill is not amortized but is tested for impairment at least annually, refer to Note 13 for this assessment.